conan-io/docs/integrations/cross_platform/yocto.rst

 Prepare your recipes
 --------------------

-It is important that in order to accomplish this, that the recipe of the application to be deployed should have a `deploy() method <https://docs.conan.io/en/latest/devtools/running_packages.html>`_.
+The recipe of the application to be deployed should have a `deploy() method <https://docs.conan.io/en/latest/devtools/running_packages.html>`_.
 There you can specify the files of the application needed in the final image as well as any other from its dependencies (like shared libraries or assets):